saidvandeklundert/saidvandeklundert.github.io/_posts/2020-3-20-saltstack-overview.md

 Orchestration states are a collection of actions that are executed on the master.
 Some of actions that you can make the master perform are the following:
-- call execution modules or states on minions
-- instruct minions to run states
+- instruct minions to run execution modules or states
 - make the master execute a salt-runner
 - use salt-ssh to perform a task on a remote system
-- call, or follow up with additional orchestration states
+- call additional orchestration states

 ### SalStack reactors and beacons